Hurricane Preparedness Tips for Your Porch or Patio

 Plan for Water Drainage

 Flooding is a common issue during hurricanes.
 Ensure that your porch or patio has proper drainage systems in place to prevent water from pooling and causing damage.
-Clean out gutters and downspouts regularly to ensure they are clear of debris, allowing water to flow freely away from your property.

 Install Impact-Resistant Windows and Doors